Subscribe to updates

 Update from the Borough Based Partnership

-The Board received an update on the Harrow Borough Based Partnership (BBP), covering developments between December 2023 and March 2024.
-The primary focus during this period was the implementation of the Winter Plan, aimed at ensuring system flow, managing demand, and developing robust plans for admission avoidance.
-Alongside winter pressures, the Partnership continued to deliver key programmes, including the integration of children and young people's services, neighbourhood teams, and intermediate care services.
-The Healthy Harrow Programmes are progressing, with plans underway for delegated funding for inequalities in 2024/25 and the Partnership Delivery Programme.
-While integration is working in some areas, particularly for older people's services, there is a recognised need to embed changes for smoother implementation.
-The Board was informed that data on discharge rates, including from Woodland Hall, is reported weekly and will be discussed further in April.
-Discussions also touched upon how outcomes are reported, such as for children's tooth decay, with A&E attendance and a supervised dental programme in schools being used as indicators.
+Lisa Henschen, Managing Director of the Harrow Borough Based Partnership (BBP), presented an update on the partnership's activities between December 2023 and March 2024.
+The focus during this period was the implementation of the Winter Plan to manage increased demand and ensure system flow.
+Key priority programmes included the integration of children and young people's services, integrated neighbourhood teams, and integrated intermediate care services.
+The Healthy Harrow Programmes are progressing, with plans underway for delegated funding for inequalities in 2024/25 and for the Partnership Delivery Programme.
+The Board heard that service integration is working in some areas, particularly for older people's services, but requires further embedding.
+Discussions also touched upon the geographic elements of social care referrals and the reporting of discharge rates, with an update promised for April 2024.
+The Board also learned about programmes to mitigate children's tooth decay, including supervised dental programmes in schools.
+The Board resolved to note the report.

 Health Protection Update

-A report on Health Protection in Harrow highlighted approximately 650 cases of measles in London, with 19 confirmed in Harrow, including a recent case in a school.
+The Board received an update on health protection in Harrow, which encompasses measures to protect individuals and populations from infectious diseases and environmental hazards.
+Carole Furlong, Director of Public Health, highlighted that there had been approximately 650 cases of measles across London, with 19 confirmed in Harrow, including a recent case in a school.
 Low Measles, Mumps, and Rubella (MMR) vaccination rates were cited as a reason for the infections.
-Outreach programmes and vaccination clinics in affected areas have seen encouraging uptake.
-The Board noted that while national and local vaccination campaigns may not always align, both aim to reduce infection.
-Infection rates vary across London boroughs, with North West London experiencing the most cases among children, particularly in Harrow, Brent, and Ealing, influenced by demographic compositions.
-Targeted messages are being developed to encourage vaccine uptake.
-The Board proposed using methods like the Gold Bulletin newsletter, distributed to schools, to promote vaccination.
-Councillor Paul Osborn, Chair of the Health and Wellbeing Board, requested that the Director of Public Health Partnership liaise with the Communications Team to include this information in the Gold Bulletin.
+Outreach programmes and vaccination clinics at schools have been implemented, showing encouraging uptake.
+The report also noted that flu vaccination eligibility criteria remained the same as the previous year, and at-risk residents were encouraged to get vaccinated.
+The Board discussed the timing differences between national and local measles vaccination programmes, with assurances that both aim to reduce infection.
+It was noted that North West London has the highest number of measles cases among children, with Harrow, Brent, and Ealing being the most affected, partly due to demographic factors influencing targeted messaging for vaccine uptake.
+The Board proposed using methods like the Gold Bulletin newsletter to encourage vaccine uptake, and the Chair requested the Director of Public Health liaise with the Communications Team to include this information.
+The Board resolved to note the report and presentation.

 Health & Wellbeing Strategy Update: Prevention in Partnership

-The Board reviewed a report outlining a preventative strategy, using physical activity and falls as examples.
-The Prevention in the Partnership programme assesses local opportunities for residents of all ages to prevent adverse health outcomes.
-This strategy operates on three tiers: primary prevention (reducing disease incidence through universal measures or targeting high-risk groups), secondary prevention (early detection and intervention), and tertiary prevention (managing ongoing illness or injury to improve quality of life).
 The approach aims to identify gaps in prevention initiatives and will initially work through Integrated Neighbourhood Teams.
-The Board heard that most falls occur at home, with some on public footpaths, and that these are reported to the Council's Highways Team.
-A proposal was made for an awareness programme, particularly for elderly residents, including the distribution of literature in places of worship, to reach those without digital access.
+The Board discussed data on falls, noting that most occur at home, but some happen on public footpaths, which are reported to the Council's Highways Team.
+A proposal was made for an awareness programme, particularly for elderly residents, including distributing literature in places of worship.
 The Chair requested the Director of Public Health liaise with the Communications Team to include information on these proposals in the weekly newsletter.
+The Board resolved to note the report and presentation.

 Progress of 'Right Care, Right Person'